benedictaquino/cpp-primer/ch07/README.md

 **Exercise 7.57:** Write your own version of the `Account` class.

-**Exercise 7.58:** Which, if any, of the following `static` data member declarations and deginitions are errors?
+**Exercise 7.58:** Which, if any, of the following `static` data member declarations and definitions are errors?
 Explain why.

 ```cpp
 // example.h